Eugene Onegin: Other English translations

-There are a number of lesser known English translations, at least 45 through 2016.
+There are a number of lesser known English translations, at least 45 as of 2016.

 Into other languages

 French

 There are at least eight published French translations of Eugene Onegin.
 The most recent appeared in 2005: the translator, André Markovicz, respects Pushkin's original stanzas.
 Other translations include those of Paul Béesau (1868), Gaston Pérot (1902, in verse), Nata Minor (who received the Prix Nelly Sachs, given to the best translation into French of poetry), Roger Legras, Maurice Colin, Michel Bayat, and Jean-Louis Backès (who does not preserve the stanzas).

 As a 20-year-old, former French President Jacques Chirac also wrote a translation, which was never published.

 German

 There are at least a dozen published translations of Onegin in German.